 Better yet, linen is a naturally sustainable fabric.

 Its fibers come from the flax plant, representing less than 1% of the textile fiber consumption worldwide, mostly because it’s hard to compete with the price of synthetic options in the market.
 Even though recycled polyester and nylon fibers have already become more popular, natural fibers like linen could help to protect the local economy in some communities and be a greener alternative for some fashion designers.
 Know more about the fabric’s sustainable credentials below!

 A Brief History of Linen

 This fiber is one of the oldest known to man - it has been used in clothing since 8,000 BC and the earliest dyed flax fibers date back to 36,000 BC.
 This fabric has accompanied human history quite closely: it was popular in ancient Egypt, used as clothing and also as a burial fabric in which mummies were wrapped.
-The Phoenicians exported it to Europe between the 12th and 8th century BC, where the flax production tradition began in the continent.
-Linen was a popular choice for lingerie, shirting, handkerchiefs, and house textiles line tablecloths.
+The Phoenicians exported it to Europe between the 12th and 8th century BC, where the flax production tradition on the continent began.
+Linen was a popular choice for lingerie, shirting, handkerchiefs, and house textile line tablecloths.

 How Is It Sustainable?